 99.9%+ uptime SLA.
 Three Salesforce platform releases per year, automatically applied.
 AI capabilities (Einstein, Agentforce) deeply integrated.

 Standard identity integration with the IDP your IT team already runs.
-No bespoke auth.
+No bespoke authentication.

 SIEM-compatible (Splunk, Azure Sentinel).
 Forward audit events to your central security stack.